The Swedish healthcare system

 The next step in the care chain is county healthcare.
 In Sweden there are more than twenty county hospitals and about 40 smaller county hospitals.
 At county hospitals, there are skills and medical equipment covering most areas of disease.
 The smaller county hospitals do not always have all kinds of specialist receptions.
 Large parts of the hospitals' activities are closed care, which means that patients are admitted to a department for one or more days.
 In many cases, hospitals also offer outpatient care.

 Regional healthcare is conducted at the seven university hospitals in Sweden.
 All rare and complicated diseases and injuries are treated there.
 University hospitals work closely with the medical universities and colleges of education and research.
 Sweden is divided into six healthcare regions, and within each healthcare region there is at least one university hospital.
-The county councils and regions that do not have their own university hospital have agreements with nearby regions or county councils that can give patients highly specialized care.
+The regions that do not have their own university hospital have agreements with nearby regions that can give patients highly specialized care.

-National specialised medical care is defined in the Health Care Act as healthcare carried out by a county council and coordinated with the country as a catchment area.
+National specialised medical care is defined in the Health Care Act as healthcare carried out by a region and coordinated with the country as a catchment area.
 This means that some highly specialized care is centralized to one or two hospitals in order to achieve higher quality and better use of resources.
-It is the National Board of Health and Welfare that investigates and decides what care should be given as national healthcare and which county council to conduct the business.
+It is the National Board of Health and Welfare that investigates and decides what care should be given as national healthcare and which region to conduct the business.

-In 2015, the county councils’ revenues were SEK 315 billion, of which more than 70 % came from the county council taxes.
-The governmental grants divided into general grants, contributions for the pharmaceutical benefit and specially defines grants, amounted to almost 21 % of the revenue.
+In 2017, the regions’ revenues were SEK 348 billion, of which more than 71 % came from the county council taxes.
+The governmental grants divided into general grants, contributions for the pharmaceutical benefit and specially defines grants, amounted to 20 % of the revenue.
 A small portion of county councils and regions' revenues, around 3.5%, consisted of patient charges.

-In 2015, services worth over SEK 350 billion were produced within Swedish healthcare.
-The county councils, which are the largest providers in the area, produced services worth SEK 273 billion.
-Specialized somatic care cost county councils around SEK 140 billion kronor and primary care just over SEK 45 billion.
+In 2017, the regions produced health care services worth SEK 338 billion.
+Specialized somatic care cost county councils around SEK 156 billion kronor and primary care just over SEK 52 billion.

-Following the county councils, privately owned companies are the largest healthcare practitioners in Sweden.
+Following the regions, privately owned companies are the largest healthcare practitioners in Sweden.
 In 2014, they produced services worth over SEK 63 billion.
 Private performers are found primarily in open care.
-Most private caregivers have agreements with county councils that allow them to receive the same remuneration as public healthcare providers and charge patients pay the same fee regardless of whether the healthcare provider is private or public.
+Most private caregivers have agreements with regions that allow them to receive the same remuneration as public healthcare providers and charge patients pay the same fee regardless of whether the healthcare provider is private or public.

-There is a maximum amount for how much you have to pay for healthcare in Swedish county councils.
+There is a maximum amount for how much you have to pay for healthcare in Swedish regions.
 The high-cost threshold means that a patient for a period of twelve months pays no more than SEK 1100 for outpatient care.
-A county council or region may decide on a lower high-cost amount than SEK 1100.
-When paid up to the level decided by the county council or region, you will receive a free card valid for the rest of the twelve month period.
+A region may decide on a lower high-cost amount than SEK 1100.
+When paid up to the level decided by the region, you will receive a free card valid for the rest of the twelve month period.
 The high-cost threshold does usually not apply to:

-In most county councils, outpatient care is free of charge for children and adolescents under the age of 20.
+In most regions, outpatient care is free of charge for children and adolescents under the age of 20.
 Patients over the age of 85 do not have to pay either.

 There is also a high-cost threshold for prescription medicines.
 Medicinal products included in the high-cost protection are subsidized by government funds, which means that the state pays a portion of the cost.
 Based on the Pharmaceutical Benefits Act, the Dental and Pharmaceutical Benefits is the central government agency that determines which medicines are to be covered by the high-cost threshold.
 The high-cost threshold for medicines means that you pay no more than SEK 2200 for a period of twelve months.
 Medicines included in the drug benefits are free of charge for children under 18 years of age.